hmchen47/DataScience/Notes/a08-FeatureEng.md

   + handling outliers
     + trimming: simply removing the outliers from dataset
     + imputing: treating outliers as missing data and applying missing data imputation techniques
-    + discretizaton: placing outliers in edge bins w/ higher or lower values of the distribution
+    + discretization: placing outliers in edge bins w/ higher or lower values of the distribution
     + censoring: capping the variable distribution at the maximum and minimum values

 + Detecting Outliers